-- (a) Publication is the most important means for evaluating scholarship except in the creative and performing arts.
+(a) Publication is the most important means for evaluating scholarship except in the creative and performing arts.
 Publication of articles and essays in recognized, refereed journals of high quality is evidence of excellence in scholarship.
 Publication of book chapters in volumes edited by scholars of known reputation and published by respected sources are also evidence of scholarship.
-The publication of books and monographs from reputable houses and usually after peer review is important evidence of scholarship.
+The publication of books and monographs from reputable houses and incorporating peer review is important evidence of scholarship.
 In appropriate disciplines, translation may be an accepted form of scholarship.
-Frequent citation of a faculty member's work, favorable reviews of that work, and similar evaluative evidence from peers outside the University should be considered.
-(Letters of evaluation or other external peer evaluation should not be sought as part of the salary adjustment process.) - (b) For faculty members in performing and creative arts, performances, exhibitions, recitals, and similar creative activities are evidence of scholarship.
-(These may be the exclusive methods of scholarly activity or may be in conjunction with publication, depending on the standards in the field.)
-Film production, publication of poetry, short stories, books of fiction, or other, similar creative endeavors constitute scholarly work in some disciplines.
+Frequent citation of a faculty member's work, favorable reviews of the work, and similar evaluative evidence from peers outside the University should be considered.
+Letters of evaluation or other external peer evaluation should not be sought as part of the salary adjustment process.

-Performance, exhibition and recital should be evaluated by its quality, by the reputation or standing of the occasion, by whether the activity was invited, by whether the occasion was national or regional, and by the comments of reviewers on the performance or exhibition.
-Similarly, reviews of creative writings are useful in assessing the quality of such work.
+(b) For faculty members in the performing and creative arts, performances, exhibitions, recitals, and similar creative activities are evidence of appropriate scholarly activity (these may be the exclusive modes of activity or may be in conjunction with publication, depending on the standards in the discipline or subdiscipline).
+Film or video production, publication of poetry, short stories, books of fiction, or other, similar creative endeavors constitute scholarly activity in some disciplines.

-(c) In evaluating a faculty member's scholarly work, attention should be given to book reviews, papers delivered
+Performances, exhibitions, recitals and other types of creative activity should be evaluated on the basis of their quality, the reputation or standing of the occasion, whether the activity was invited, whether the occasion was international, national, or regional, and through the comments of reviewers on the performance or exhibition (when such critical reviews are available).
+Similarly, reviews of creative writing are useful in assessing the quality of such work.

-(especially those which are invited and those which are refereed as a condition of presentation), published abstracts, delivery of invited lectures at societies, academies, or other institutions or groups recognized as important or distinguished forums.
-These activities are, however, supplemental to publication or performance/exhibition/recital and do not by themselves constitute excellence in scholarship.
+(c) In evaluating a faculty member's scholarly or creative work, attention should be given to book reviews, papers delivered (especially those that are invited and those that are refereed as a condition of presentation), published abstracts, delivery of invited lectures at societies, academies, or other institutions or groups recognized as important or distinguished forums.
+These activities are, however, supplemental to publication or performance/exhibition/recital and do not, by themselves, constitute excellence in scholarship.

-(d) Prizes, prestigious fellowships, and special recognition for scholarly work awarded by reputable institutions, academies, etc. outside the University should carry substantial weight in evaluating scholarly work.
-Successful competition for grants and fellowships is evidence of favorable peer review in many fields and is expected in some; hence the award of grants and fellowships to support scholarship should be regarded as evidence of a faculty member's scholarly credentials.
-Certain University recognition, specifically the Distinguished Faculty Fellowships and the Board of Governors Faculty Recognition Award, reflect peer judgment that a faculty member's scholarship is of very high quality.
+(d) Prizes, prestigious fellowships, and special recognition for scholarly or creative work awarded by reputable organizations outside the University should carry substantial weight in evaluating scholarly and creative activity.
+Successful competition for external grants and fellowships is evidence of favorable peer review in many fields and is expected in some; hence the award of grants and fellowships to support scholarly or creative activity should be regarded as evidence of a faculty member's achievements.
+Certain types of University recognition, specifically the Distinguished Faculty Fellowships and the Board of Governors Faculty Recognition Awards, reflect peer judgment that a faculty member's scholarly or creative activity is very high quality.